World Goth Day

 Observing World Goth Day

-Although this holiday is traditionally observed by people who identify with the Goth Movement, a person doesn’t have to be a member of that music to enjoy the fashion or the music of this movement on this day.
+Although this holiday is traditionally observed by people who identify with the Goth Movement, a person doesn’t have to be a member of that scene to enjoy the fashion or the music of this movement on this day.
 People can listen to goth music, read Gothic literature, or even watch movies that include goth characters.

-Movies such as The Adams Family or Edward Scissorhands.
+Movies such as The Addams Family or Edward Scissorhands.
 And people can spread the word about this holiday using the hashtag #WorldGothDay on social media.
 This is a day for people to enjoy the dark side of life and show off their style.